mikalmorello/jsr-project1/README.md

 ## Interaction Instructions

+* Wall-e will start the conversation by asking if your Eve (Eva)
 * Wall-e will respond once you hit a submission limit of 5, 10, and 20.
 At 20, Wall-e will overheat and stop responding until you refresh
 * If you submit an empty input, the system will respond for you by saying "I'm speechless"
 * If you include a key term in your submission, Wall-e will offer a custom response.
 Options are: